-To replace a Flashback DVR:
+To replace an in-car DVR:

-- 1. Write down the serial numbers for both the old Flashback and the new one.
-You can find this number on the inside door of the Flashback. - 2.
-Install the new Flashback in the appropriate vehicle or Interview Room.
-If the unit is installed in a vehicle, make sure that the vehicle is within 300 feet of your agency's access point.
-This will enable the server to discover the DVR on the network - 3.
-Return to the precinct and log in to your DES application as an administrator. - 4.
+- 1. If the unit is installed in a vehicle, make sure that the vehicle is within 300 feet of your agency's access point.
+This will enable the server to discover the DVR on the network. - 2.
+If Fleet Management is ON, install the new in-car DVR in the appropriate vehicle or interview room.
+Otherwise, proceed to the next step. - 3.
+Log in to your DES application as an administrator. - 4.
 Go to Administration > Manage DVRs, and then enter the serial number for the old DVR unit in the DVR ID field.
 The old DVR information is displayed. - 5.
-Click the old DVR to highlight it, then go to the Action menu and click Replace.
-The Replace DVR pop-up is displayed.
+Click the old DVR to highlight it, and then perform one of the following tasks: